mehulsinghhh/mehulsinghhh/README.md

 💼 Projects:

-Automated Dental Caries Detection: Using Python, TensorFlow, YOLOv5, OpenCV, and random forests
+Automated Dental Caries Detection
+Using: Python, TensorFlow, YOLOv5, OpenCV, and random forests

+Gym Management System
-Gym Management System: Built with HTML, CSS, Python, and SQL
+Using: HTML, CSS, Python, and SQL

+Test Taking Platform
+Using: PHP, HTML, SQL

 🤝 Open to collaborating on: